Why You Need “Disturbances in the Field”

 The overall impression is bland smiling people, a zillion watts of soap opera video lighting, happy happy suburban families cheerfully and witlessly exchanging copy points.
 Well-scrubbed shoppers gushing in delight in perfectly groomed stores.
 Announcer.
 Item.
 Price.
 Item.
 Price.
 Amnesia.
 Flush more money down the toilet.

-Or consider a store that tries to convince you of “everyday low pricing.”
+Or consider a brand that tries to convince you of “everyday low pricing.”
 Dozens have tried, in every retail category, and their bones lie scattered on the Alpine mountains cold.
 Even if we buy into the concept at first, the repetition of the claim makes it recede into the Field.
 We simply stop noticing.
-Those few retailers who have succeeded in nurturing a reputation for low prices (e.g., Walmart, Ikea) have much more going for them than just an “everyday low pricing” claim.
+Those few retailers who have actually succeeded in nurturing a reputation for low prices (e.g., Walmart, Ikea) have much more going for them than just a K-Mart-style “everyday low prices” claim.
 They have a brand personality, too.

 There is a story, probably apocryphal, about a printer who inscribed on the top of his letterhead “Quality.
 Service.
 Price.
 Choose two.”
-We expect most retail advertisers to chop off those last two words … perhaps to avoid candor, credibility and charm?
+Most retail advertisers chop off those last two words … perhaps to avoid candor, credibility and charm?
 (Many retailers eat their young….)

 Hey, it doesn’t have to be an ad.
 Examine anything that brings you joy: Puccini, parakeets, Pixar, pickled peppers … you’ll find elements of the unexpected in anything extraordinary.

 Moral of the Story time: don’t let a single communication out the door that doesn’t contain a disruptive left turn in the content (and/or medium and/or production values) to prevent audience brain zone-out.